February 16, 2019

 For all merit badges, the Scout must read the merit badge book and bring it with them to class.

-It is the purpose of the Boy Scouts to provide an exciting program for youth and young adults to build character, to train in the responsibilities of participating citizenship and to develop personal fitness.
+It is the purpose of the the event to provide an exciting program for youth and young adults to build character, to train in the responsibilities of participating citizenship and to develop personal fitness.
 Providing advancement opportunities is a primary part of this educational program.
 The Merit Badge Fair can only be offered to our Scouts if adults assist in running the event.

 Each unit that sends Scouts must have at least one adult on site at all times to coordinate the unit's Scouts.
 The unit coordinators are encouraged to also help serve as event staff.